oroinc/documentation/commerce/dev_guide/extend_and_customize/integration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. note::
    Please note that this step is necessary when you need to import-export data between your database and the third-party system (e.g. synchronize tasks created in your Oro instance and other application, import/export cart items).
-Omit this step if you use this instruction to add an integration that requests and receives only credentials/tokens and a short list of available options.
+Omit this step if you use this instruction to add an integration with a payment or shipping provider and you plan to request and receive only credentials/tokens and a short list of available options.

 Your final step is to implement the :class:`Oro\\Bundle\\IntegrationBundle\\Provider\\ConnectorInterface`: